pascallanger/DIY-Multiprotocol-TX-Module/docs/Advanced_Manually_Setting_ATmega328_Fuses.md

 1. Launch AVR8 Burn-O-Mat.
 1. In the **AVR type** drop down select **ATmega328P** and click on **Fuses**
 1. In the **ATmega328P Fuses** window which just open click on read fuses.
+1. Ignore the error "warning : Can not Set sck period . usbasp please check for firmware update .".
 1. If you get an error there is something wrong with your connections, your programmer, or your board.
 Verify everything and go back to the 1st bullet point.
 1. Set the 3 Fuse values
   <img src="images/AVR8BurnOMat-fuses.png" />
 1. Click on **apply**
 1. Click on **write fuses**
+1. Ignore the error "warning : Can not Set sck period . usbasp please check for firmware update .".
 1. If you get an error there is something wrong with your connections, your programmer, or your board.
 Verify everything and go back to the 1st bullet point.
 1. You are done with setting the Fuses and can close the **ATmega328P Fuses** window